If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 StarFoxAssault-MessageBoxNames.png

 Whenever anyone speaks during a mission, their name appears above the message box.
-Curiously when viewing the graphic with the full list of names, Tricky is included despite him only being present during a cutscene where there are subtitles instead.
-This suggests that he either spoke to you during the mission on Sauria or that the cutscenes originally had transmission boxes instead of subtitles.
+Curiously, when viewing the graphic with the full list of names, Tricky is included despite him only being present during a cutscene where subtitles are used instead.
+This suggests that he either spoke to you during the mission on Sauria, or that the cutscenes originally used transmission boxes instead of subtitles.

 Unused Cutscene